phenopackets/phenopacket-tools/README.md

 # Phenopacket-tools

-An app and library for building, conversion, and validation of GA4GH Phenopackets.

 *Phenopacket-tools* is an open-source Java library and command-line interface (CLI) application for construction, conversion, and validation of phenopackets.